-Philadelphia allows for establishments to open their doors and operate a sidewalk cafe, adding to the ambiance and neighborhood appeal that has allowed Philadelphia to emerge as a city of culinary excellence.
-Those eateries and establishments outside of the Center City District, portions of Ridge Ave., Passyunk Ave., Broad St., Main St., 9th St. and Germantown Ave., must pass a bill through City Council in order to operate a sidewalk cafe
+Philadelphia allows for restaurant and café owners to operate a sidewalk café, adding to the ambiance and neighborhood appeal that has allowed the city to emerge as a city of culinary excellence.
+Eateries outside of the Center City District, portions of Ridge Avenue, Passyunk Avenue, Broad Street, Main Street, 9th Street, and Germantown Avenue, must get approval from the City Council in order to operate a sidewalk café.

 Starting the Process

-Opening a sidewalk cafe is more than placing a few tables and chairs outside, the process involved to do so requires some patience, persistence and determination.
-Since sidewalk cafes operate within the public way, multiple city agencies need to review and approve proposed layouts for compliance on multiple levels.
-Adding to the complexity of a sidewalk cafe, currently only certain areas of the city (see map) are allowed to operate a sidewalk cafe, otherwise a special ordinance through Philadelphia City Council needs to be introduced and voted on before the process can continue.
-The following encompasses the typical process to successfully obtain your sidewalk cafe permit so people can enjoy your cafe.
+Opening a sidewalk café is more than placing a few tables and chairs outside; the process requires some patience, persistence, and determination.
+Since sidewalk cafes operate within the public realm, multiple city agencies need to review and approve proposed layouts for compliance on multiple levels.
+Adding to the complexity of a sidewalk café, currently only certain areas of the city (see map) are allowed to operate a sidewalk café.
+Otherwise, a special ordinance through Philadelphia City Council needs to be introduced and voted on before the process can continue.
+The following encompasses the typical process to successfully obtain your sidewalk café permit.

 In order to maintain a safe streetscape for pedestrians, the regulations dictating the size, location, and assorted restrictions are listed in the Philadelphia Code.
 Engaging a design professional who has familiarity with all of the requirements will help streamline the process and ultimately help maximize your outside seating.
-Of course, the best designs always start with lots of input from the proprietor or primary operator of the cafe, so it’s best to put lots of thought into what the space will look like and what unique touches it will feature.
+Of course, the best designs always start with lots of input from the proprietor or primary operator of the café, so it’s best to put a lot of thought into what the space will look like and what unique details it will feature.

 After the best layout gets designed and approved by you, a site plan needs to be drafted by a design professional licensed in Pennsylvania.
-Once the site plan (also known as a plot plan) is finished, the next step leads us to the Streets Department.
+Once the site plan (also known as a plot plan) is finished, the next step involves the Streets Department.

 Prerequisite 1: Streets Department Review

-The first prerequisite for a sidewalk cafe begins with the Philadelphia Streets Department, specifically the ROW (Right of Way) Unit in order to determine the feasibility and compliance of the proposed encroachment.
-A submission of physical drawings, as well as a filled out Streets Review Application and Streets Checklist 4 will need to be submitted and reviewed.
+The first prerequisite for a sidewalk café begins with the Philadelphia Streets Department, specifically the ROW (Right of Way) Unit, in order to determine the feasibility and compliance of the proposed encroachment.
+A submission of physical drawings, as well as a Streets Review Application and Streets Checklist 4, will need to be submitted and reviewed.
 Typical review time for this step in the process lasts up to 20 business days, but review times can vary.

 - Inside the allowable area, the Streets Department will coordinate with the Law Department to draft a Sidewalk Cafe Agreement that needs to be signed before the process can continue.